edamametechnologies/edamame_posture_action/README.md

    1. Load the existing baseline whitelist into memory (`set_custom_whitelists: true`)
    2. Monitor network traffic during workflow execution
    3. Generate an **augmented** whitelist (`augment-custom-whitelists`) that merges new endpoints with the baseline
-   4. Overwrite the existing `whitelists.json` so the list steadily grows (the `augment-custom-whitelists` command preserves existing entries)
+   4. Overwrite the existing `whitelists.json` so the list steadily grows (the `augment-custom-whitelists` command preserves existing entries and removes volatile process/username metadata to keep entries reusable)

 3. **Enforcement mode – lock it**
    Once your whitelist is mature, switch to **enforcement** by simply applying it and failing on exceptions: